ND7996/ND7996/readme.md

 👩‍🔬 Hello! 👋

-I am a PHD Student specializing in
+I am a PhD Student specializing in

 Directed Evolution of Enzymes 🔬
 Protein Illustration 🎨